ekomsSavior/Jam_fi/README.md

 ## What is Jam_Fi?

-Jam_Fi is an offensive wireless toolkit for Kali Linux, built for red team simulation, network disruption research, and Wi-Fi exploitation education.
+Jam_Fi is an offensive wireless toolkit, built for red team simulations, network disruption research, and Wi-Fi exploitation education.
 It includes modules for:

 - Deauthentication attacks
 - WPA handshake capture and cracking